Superhuman Alternatives

 Strengths

-• +AI-assisted Gmail at $8.50/mo
+• +AI-assisted Gmail at $8.50/mo Personal Plus

 • +Gmail-native (no separate sync layer)

-• +Smart bundles auto-categorize
+• +Smart bundles auto-categorize without rule busywork

-• +Free tier for testing
+• +Free tier covers most AI features for testing

 Trade-offs

-• Gmail-only (no Outlook, IMAP)
+• Gmail-only (no Outlook, no IMAP)

 • Less keyboard-shortcut depth than Superhuman

-• AI usage caps on free tier
+• AI usage caps on the free tier

 Free